yoyo-san/step-add-ssh-key/README.md

 # Options

 - `keyname` The name of the key variable to export, this is without the dollar sign prefix and without the `_PUBLIC` or `_PRIVATE` suffix.
-- 'host' The value for setting keys only for certain hosts
+- `host` The value for setting keys only for certain hosts

 # Example